 Attempting to control the process, writing prematurely or in the wrong genre, and being inauthentic in any way will show in the quality of the writing.

 Everyone’s heard the saying: one part inspiration, ten parts perspiration.
 Inspiration comes from trusting in the writing process; judgment is all about perspiration.
 It’s the conscious grind, bringing the intellect to bear on each and every aspect of the process.

 In other words, if practice is what keeps one in shape as a writer, and trust is the metabolic system—the inner work—of writing, then judgment is involved with the actual performance.
 It’s the ‘big game’, where a writer gets to apply training, draw from the well of creativity, and produce a fine piece of writing.

 It requires rigour, energy, stamina: How many drafts are needed to get it right?
 How much reshaping?
 Careful editing is essential.
 Hemingway noted: “The mark of a good book is how much good writing you cut out of it.”
 Stephen King advises: “Be prepared to murder your darlings”.

 It’s a good idea to read your work out loud.
 Wherever you stumble, make a change.
 There is a story floating around writer’s festivals about a writer that holds herself to account in the following way: Before she submits any piece of writing, she performs a ritual.
 She goes into the bathroom, takes off her clothes, stands before the mirror and reads it out loud.
 Asked why she does this, she says: “Because if I’m there naked in front of the mirror, I can’t hide and I can’t lie.”

 The more one practices, the more one trusts in the process, and the more one exercises experienced judgment, the better the writing will be.
+Someone can just ask a professional writer to write my essay for me, but the real student will do this herself after the deep research.
 It’s a simple approach that will lead to honest, living prose.